shockguy/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-5](figure/unnamed-chunk-5-1.png)

-The greatest number of step was typically taken between 835 and 840 AM, with about 206 steps on average for the entire 2 month period.
-NAs were omitted.

 ```r
 #Determine the mean for each interval.
 This will be used to fill in the step NAs.